groundlight/conveyor-counting/README.md

 This application is designed to count a single type of object.

 A business-level Groundlight account is necessary to run this application.
-To access a free trial, reach out to us at support@groundlight.ai
+To access a free trial, reach out to us at support@groundlight.ai.

 <img src="assets/conveyor_counting.webp" alt="Items on Conveyor" width="400">